0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 module.exports = router;
 ```

-Phew that was a lot of work 😹
+Phew, that was a lot of work 😹

 ## Adding rate limit

 You don't want some random guy to just spam your entire database 😆.
-So let's add rate limit to our API when restricts the client to perform only few requests every x minutes
+So let's add a rate limit to our API when restricts the client to perform only a few requests every x minutes

 Let's install [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) package